crystal-lang/crystal-book/Crystal-for-Rubyists.md

 In Ruby, string literals can be delimited with single or double-quotes.
 A double-quoted string in Ruby is subject to variable interpolation inside the literal, while a single-quoted string is not.

 In Crystal, strings literals are delimited with double quotes only.
 Single quotes act as character literals the same as say C-like languages.
-As with Ruby, there is style, interpolation.
+As with Ruby, there is variable interpolation inside string literals.

 In sum: